This Year I’m Taking Control Of My Health. But How?

 Our body is like any other appliance; If you don’t care for it regularly, bigger issues can come up.
 Upkeeping a healthy lifestyle has a great and long lasting effect on your health.
 Here are 3 known but nevertheless important ways to take care of your body:

 Vitamins can be taken as supplements or as part of the food you eat.
 Research concludes that aside from clear medical needs such as B12 for the elderly and Folic Acid for pregnant women- it is better to include in your diet foods that contain the necessary vitamins and minerals rather than taking the supplements.
 Here’s a short article with information about which vitamins to take and which to skip.
+You can also check out this one.

 Stay in shape